dry states in india

 Quotes and Insights on Dry States

-Nitish Kumar, the chief minister, demanded on Sunday that alcohol be outlawed nationwide like that in Bihar, despite the widespread belief that this had resulted in his state becoming poorer.
+The chief minister, Nitish Kumar, demanded that alcohol be outlawed nationwide, like in Bihar, despite the widespread belief that this had made his state poorer.

 “Prohibition can be used as a strong instrument to bring social and economic change.” – Nitish Kumar.